shangoyanyi/rentopia-model-core/README.md

 ### 2022/3/24
 1. when running github action workflow, set firebase credential as a env variable
 2. read firebase credential from file(local) and env(build/runtime)

+### 2022/4/5
+1. add firestore config
+2. fetch data(Asset and FirestoreController) from firestore